juannpg/encripting-with-prisma/README.md

 - An **INVARIABLE Hash** will also be assigned to the password.

 ### 3. Finding encrypted fields
 Thanks to the `passwordHash` field, we can find users if we insert the same password with which it was created.
-When using `findUnique`, the `where` clause will be rewritten to match the `passwordHash` field with the hash calculated from the plaintext input (similar to password verification).
+When using `findUnique`, internally, the where clause will be rewritten to match the emailHash field with the computed hash of the clear-text input (kind of like a password check).
+So even if you, as the developver, copy the passwordHash from a user and use it to log in their account, you won't be able, as your input will be rewritten into a different hash.

 ```typescript
 const user = await prisma.user.findUnique({